awgrover/arduino-2-xod/README.md

 * Fixup code with with options like "once only" -> "if (!isSettingUp()) return;"
 * Use common inline doc comments as descriptions for xod

+- [ ] want to double-click make comment. '//'
+- [ ] want to style comments to make sections